 The second is the Details graphs and it will provide you with a more comprehensive view of why your score is what it is.
 To access it, you simply need to click on Details at the top of the graph.

-You'll be able to see a breakdown of the weekly eNPS as well as a breakdown of the number of Promoters, Detractors, Passives as well as No-Answers you had every week.
+You'll be able to see a breakdown of the monthly eNPS as well as a breakdown of the percentage of Promoters, Detractors, Passives as well as No-Answers you had every month.

 By hovering over one of the columns in the graph, a pop-up will appear with the number of Promoters, Detractors, Passives and No-Answers.

 Note: No-Answers can affect your eNPS score as they reduce the number of Promoters and Detractors.
-N/As may make your score seem lower than it is.
 When analyzing your eNPS, always make sure to take into consideration the number of N/As.
-In the example above, the high number of N/As is greatly affecting the eNPS because there are more employees who have not answered the question than employees who have.
-There isn't sufficient data yet to get a clear picture of how employees feel about recommending their organization as a place to work.